samkusin/clemens_iigs/docs/Plan.md

 ## DONE

+* Commando gets to the QuickDOS loading screen but spins indefinitely at Track 34 after that
+* Sammy Lightfoot sta

 * Diagnosed Hard Hat Mack WOZ issue - likely it's the IIgs internal boot rom for slot 6 (ROM 03, maybe 1)